Will there be further buy-to-let changes?

 The changes brought in over recent years for buying property to let may not be the last, experts have suggested.

-Buyers have seen cuts to mortgage interest tax relief and a three per cent surcharge on stamp duty; what’s more, tighter rules on affordability tests were introduced in April 2017 and are being phased in over a period of four years.
-The rules, which affect all residential landlords, have resulted in a reduction in the number of buy-to-let mortgages taken out, with numbers in March 2019 down 9.1 per cent on the same month in the previous year.
+Buyers have seen cuts to mortgage interest tax relief and a three per cent surcharge on stamp duty; what’s more, tighter rules on affordability tests were introduce in April 2017 and are being phase in over a period of four years.
+The rules, which affect all residential landlords, have resulted in a reduction in the number of buy-to-let mortgages taken out.
+With numbers in March 2019 down 9.1 per cent on the same month in the previous year.

-For example, Jeremy Corbyn has previously talked about Labour focusing on the housing market, with ideas such as extending the right to buy to tenants of privately rented properties.
+For example, Jeremy Corbyn has previously talked about Labour focusing on the housing market.
+With ideas such as extending the right to buy to tenants of privately rent properties.
 In April 2019, the government proposed a consultation on stopping landlords from evicting tenants at the end of their contracts without a reason.

 Smoothing the process